gitgrimbo/example-pluto-jetty-integration-test/README.md

     <jetty.version>7.6.4.v20120524</jetty.version>
     <pluto.version>2.0.3</pluto.version>

+dummy-pluto-plugin
+---

+Provides a simple `RewriteWebXml` class to add PlutoInvoker servlet entries for each portlet defined in portlet.xml.

 example-integration-test
 ---

 This project uses the `pluto-jetty-test-parent` pom and demonstrates a simple integration test.

+Extra steps are:

+1. Use the `maven-dependency-plugin` to unpack the webapps required for testing into "target".

+1. Using the `org.codehaus.mojo.maven-exec-plugin` plugin, run the `RewriteWebXml` class (provided by the dummy-pluto-plugin project).
+This will add the PlutoInvoker servlet entries into web.xml, which are required for integration with the Pluto portlet container.

 [Jetty]: http://jetty.codehaus.org/jetty/
 [Pluto]: http://portals.apache.org/pluto/v20/getting-started.html